 CEBE tracks all four because the Bitcoin standard established in Section 03 requires it.
 BTC holdings in the numerator.
 Senior claims in the numerator, converted from any native denomination to BTC at every snapshot.
 Cash in the numerator as the offset, also converted to BTC at every snapshot.
 Basic shares outstanding in the denominator.
 The composite recalculates at every snapshot because the composite is what determines common equity ownership at that snapshot.

 FD BPS tracks two of the four.
 BTC holdings move through the numerator.
 Fully diluted shares move through the denominator, capturing convertible debt via if-converted.
 Senior claims outside the convert category, and FX on non-USD claims, are not in the calculation at all.
 The two variables FD BPS tracks move with their own dynamics.
 The two variables FD BPS does not track move with theirs.
-Across a 64-week dataset, the tracked and untracked variables drift apart.
+Across a 58-week dataset, the tracked and untracked variables drift apart.

 A snapshot of ownership at a moment in time is what FD BPS provides for the share-and-converts portion of the capital structure.
 The rate at which ownership changes as the full cap stack evolves is what CEBE provides.
 That rate of change is the framework's contribution.

-10 — Forward-Looking Falsifiable Claim
+10 Forward-Looking Falsifiable Claims